smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 1) Get the Taxonomy Service XML file *ClaML.dtd*.
 This is stored in is stored in ...rifServices\src\main\resources.
 A complete ICD10 version is available from SAHSU for Organisations compliant with the WHO licence.

   For a full ICD10 listing add the following SAHSU supplied files to:
-   %CATALINE_HOME%\webapps\taxonomyServices\WEB-INF\classes and restart tomcat
+  %CATALINA_HOME%\conf and restart tomcat

   * icdClaML2016ens.xml
   * TaxonomyServicesConfiguration.xml
+  * ClaML.dtd

 2) Build the Taxonomy Service using *maven*.
    Either: